jacoblearned/obsidian-template-by-note-name/README.md

 - **Quicker templating**: Automatically template notes based on their name at creation time
 - **Customizable**: Users can create rules to template notes based on their personal naming conventions
 - **Multiple match options**: Choose from prefix, suffix, or contains to template notes
-- **Optionally template on rename**: Choose whether or not to template notes when they are renamed If a note is renamed to a matching template, the template content will be prepended to the existing note.
 - **Case sensitivity options**: Choose whether or not to match note names against rules in a case-sensitive manner

 ## Installation